Skopje is the capital of North Macedonia. Find out some of the top things to do and see in one day in this nice city in the Balkans.

 If you are tired of walking, it’s best to sit down and enjoy the food of North Macedonia.
 Actually, this is one of my favorite activities: trying the food of the countries I visit.

 In the Carsija, you can try what is often considered the best Kebap in the Balkans.
 Don’t miss it and enjoy your lunch with some local beer: Skopsko.

 The Kebap in North Macedonia is a bit different from the Kebab in Italy: it’s served on a dish with some chili peppers, onions, bread, and salad: yummy!!
 The salad is also not quite what I expected: there is no salad at all!!
 But you get tomatoes, cucumbers and a lot of cheese…

 One of the other things to do in Skopje is walking to the Kale fortress, definitely one of the city’s landmarks.
 Just behind the fortress, you can see the Mustafa Pasha Mosque.
 Mosques are numerous in North Macedonia and, most of the time, are side by side with the churches.

 Once you have visited the old town and the bazaar, there are not many things left to do in Skopje.

 One more thing to see though it’s the Orthodox church of Saint Clement, also known as Soborna Crkva.
 The architecture is really interesting.

 Final thoughts about Skopje

-I think that one day it’s enough to see all the most interesting things in Skopje, maybe two if you want to relax a bit and don’t want to hurry.
-A positive aspect of the city is the prices of hotels and restaurants: Skopje it’s really a cheap capital compared to other cities in Europe.
+One day it’s enough to see all the most interesting things in Skopje, maybe two if you want to relax and don’t want to hurry.
+A positive aspect of the city is the prices of hotels and restaurants: Skopje is a cheap capital compared to other European cities.

-If you have some more days I definitely suggest you to visit Ohrid, one of the most beautiful places in North Macedonia.
+If you have some more days, I definitely suggest you visit Ohrid, one of the most beautiful places in North Macedonia.